 Step 1: Set up a free account on Dropbox.
 Depending on your use-case, you may want to upgrade from the Basic plan to a Dropbox Pro or Dropbox for Business account.

 Step 2: Create a Dropbox question type on codeREADr.com’s Questions page or when creating or editing a Service.

-Step 3: When you sign in to the codeREADr app and scan a barcode, you will be prompted to either take a photo (‘Camera’) or select an image stored on the device (‘Gallery’).
+Step 3: When your app user signs into the codeREADr app and scans a barcode, they will be prompted to either take a photo (‘Camera’) or select an image stored on the device (‘Gallery’).